SyncfusionExamples/Create-an-Accordion-Component-in-a-Blazor-Server-Application/README.md

 ### Content reader mode

 Accordion provides support to render the content of all AccordionItem at initial load which will be maintained in DOM.
-For that, disable the LoadOnDemand property to load all the contents.
+For that, disable the Load On Demand property to load all the contents.

 ### Collapsible mode